Create a Discussion topic in D2L Brightspace

 The New Discussion topic page with the title, forum, and description filled out as a sample

-Create a one-on-one discussions with your students
+Create a one-on-one discussion with each student

 One way we can engage students in our online classes is to ask our students how they would like to be supported.
 For example, some students may be reticent about interacting online, and in that case, we may offer private one-on-one discussion spaces.
 In many ways, it may be more about discovering how we and our students communicate with each other, and finding the tools to support that communication.
-Check out this Set-up private (instructor-to-student) discussions video at MediaSpace to learn more.
+Check out this set-up private (instructor-to-student) discussions video in MediaSpace to learn more.

-In the Groups tool, you can create a group category for Single user, member-specific groups
+From the Groups tool, you can create a group category for Single user, member-specific groups

 The New Category button the Manage Groups page

-2. Enter a title in the Category Name.
+3. Enter a title in the Category Name.

-3. From the Enrollment Type drop-down menu, select Single user, member-specific groups.
+4. From the Enrollment Type drop-down menu, select Single user, member-specific groups.

 New Category screen with category name and enrollment type fields

-4. For the Restrict Enrollments drop-down menu, leave the ‘No Restrictions’ selected.
+5. For the Restrict Enrollments drop-down menu, leave the ‘No Restrictions’ selected.

-7. Once you have the discussion forum selected, select the Create new topic radio button.
+8. Once you have the discussion forum selected, select the Create new topic radio button.

 Create new topic radio button selected under Set up discussion areas

-9. On the ‘Create Restricted Topics’ screen, leave the Create one topic with threads separated by group radio button selected.
+10. On the ‘Create Restricted Topics’ screen, leave the Create one topic with threads separated by group radio button selected.
 This means that a single discussion topic is created under the forum.

-11. When ready, click Create and Next.
+12. When ready, select Create and Next.

 The "Create one topic with threads separate by group" option on the 'Create Restricted Topics' screen

-12. On the next screen, click Done.
+13. On the next screen, select Done.

 14. On the Manage Groups screen, you will have the groups linked to a single group discussion.
 In a group-filtered discussion topic, students can only access and respond to the threads created by themselves and their instructor.
 The instructor, however, can access and respond to all the students’ threads in the single discussion topic.